fastify/fastify/docs/Guides/Delay-Accepting-Requests.md

 ### Hands-on

-For this sample solution we'll be using the following tools on a Linux environment running the `5.17.1-arch1-1` Kernel version:
+For this sample solution we'll be using the following:

 - `node.js v16.14.2`
 - `npm 8.5.0`
-- `fastify 3.28.0`
+- `fastify 4.0.0-rc.1`
 - `fastify-plugin 3.0.1`
 - `undici 5.0.0`